vitorbrambilla/javascript_notes_client/README.md

-A client side of a javascript notes application.
+The client side of a javascript notes application.